 Public payers and evidence assessment groups need to provide care, technologies, and outcomes that serve the needs of patients — all while working within a strict budget.

-Real-world evidence shows the value of medicine for both the patient and the health system.
-It provides new ways for payers and industry to work together and define the value of new and existing products.
+Real-world evidence can demonstrate the true value of medicines for both patients and the health system.
 Applied in this context, it can inform therapeutic development, health care system and outcomes research, effectiveness studies, and patient care to improve quality and safety.

 Why come to Alberta for real-world evidence studies?